Palettes

 Grid Positions

-- Grouping related colors together
+- Grouping related colors visually

 Palette Settings

-Rename Palette
+Rename a Palette

 - Click the palette name at the top